We'll automatically process and finalise your end-of-year tax information if your income is from:

 Even if you did your own tax refunds in the past, had help or have never filed a tax return before, the changes will help anyone whose income is from:

-The changes do not apply to you.
+The changes do not apply to you if you receive income from self-employment that has not had tax deducted from it.
 You'll need to process your tax return by 8 July.

 Using our online forms, you should notice that income that already has tax deducted will now pre-populate to make filing easier.